ipeychev/rest2graphql/README.md

 ```

-All `:id` shown above should be replaced with :id
+All `:id` shown above should be replaced with an existing employees Id